I'm Amanda and I’m passionate about creating a well loved and well lived in home for my family and I I'd love to help you do the same!

 Estimated reading time: 5 minutes

 Once I have my gifts wrapped up with paper and twine I always add a “gift charm”.
-A gift charm is like an extra little present attached to the gift that makes it special.

 Rose gold bells leftover from decorating the Christmas tree make the perfect sparkling charm and are a nice contrast to the matte brown paper!
 I also “borrowed” some sprigs of greenery from my faux cedar garlands hung around the house.
 I love adding a spring of greenery to a gift.
 If it’s fresh it smells divine and if it’s faux it will last longer and can be reused.
 It’s a win either way!
-Other ideas for things to add as a “gift charms” are a fresh or faux flower stem, an ornament, a sprig of mistletoe or holly, an edible treat, candy, or a photo.

 I added this free Christmas tree printable from one of my favourite bloggers Julie Blanner to the gift below.
 It gives it an extra bit of interest and festive flair!
 You could also add a family photo or something more personal!
 It’s like giving two gifts in one!